JonasSchaub/SugarRemoval/README.md

 C. et al. Too sweet: cheminformatics for deglycosylation in natural products.
 J Cheminform 12, 67 (2020)](https://doi.org/10.1186/s13321-020-00467-y).
 <br></br>The algorithm's implementation is available in three forms: As a web application, a command-line application, and
 as source code readily usable for other software development projects.
 Every form is open and free to use.
+<p></p>
+Important note: the Sugar Removal Utility (SRU) was implemented based on the
+<a href="https://github.com/cdk/cdk">Chemistry Development Kit (CDK)</a> Java library for cheminformatics and is now a part of
+it since CDK v2.10.
+Therefore, this repository here does not contain the main source code for SRU anymore.
+Only the command-line application along with its source code and some code snippets and documentation can still be found here.
+If you want to use the SRU as a library or incorporate it into your own software, we recommend using it via CDK (follow the link to the CDK repository above).
+<p></p>
-The command-line application along with its source code and the sugar removal algorithm's main implementation are part of this repository.
-The web application is available at [https://sugar.naturalproducts.net](https://sugar.naturalproducts.net) and its source code can be found [here](https://github.com/mSorok/SugarRemovalWeb). <p></p>
+The SRU web application is available at [https://sugar.naturalproducts.net](https://sugar.naturalproducts.net) and its source code can be found [here](https://github.com/mSorok/SugarRemovalWeb). <p></p>
 Further description of the implemented sugar removal algorithm and its various configurations can be found in the article referenced above.
 <br></br>The Sugar Removal Utility is also available in the open Java rich client application MORTAR ('MOlecule fRagmenTation fRamework')
 where <i>in silico</i> molecule fragmentation can be easily conducted on a given data set and the results visualised ([MORTAR GitHub repository](https://github.com/FelixBaensch/MORTAR) | [MORTAR article](https://doi.org/10.1186/s13321-022-00674-9)).
-<br></br>Since version 2.10, the Sugar Removal Utility is also part of the <a href="https://github.com/cdk/cdk">Chemistry Development Kit</a>.</b>
-So, if you are already using CDK, you do not need to install the SRU externally.
 <p></p>

 The repository [wiki](https://github.com/JonasSchaub/SugarRemoval/wiki) contains code examples and some additional notes on sugar